-This protection is required with the solid state piezo crystal gyros too, but there is another reason to use foam mounting tape.
+This protection is required with the solid state piezo crystal & SMM gyros too, but there is another reason to use foam mounting tape.
 Piezos & SMM gyros are so good at sensing movement; they will actually pick up vibrations and can interpret them as small yaw movements resulting in unwanted corrections to the tail rotor.

 It's very important you follow the mounting instructions that came with your gyro as to how much foam tape to use in order to eliminate erroneous gyro tail rotor commands.

 If you are flying nitro RC helicopters, over time, this foam tape will usually get saturated with oil and the adhesion will fail.
 To keep this from happening, here is a good tip.

 After you stick the RC helicopter gyro on the mounting plate with the double sided foam tape, spread a thin film of silicone caulking (clear is best) around the base of the gyro and the mounting platform it is secured to.
 The thin film of caulk acts as a gasket to keep the oil from getting to the mounting tape.

 Remember, a thin coat only.
 If you goop it on heavy, the vibration isolation qualities of the foam tape will be diminished.
 It would also be very difficult to remove the gyro when servicing your heli if it is glued down with silicone.

 If you have an electric RC heli, you of course don’t have to worry about nitro oil, but you do have to worry about the RC helicopter gyro's proximity to the electric motor or other strong magnetic fields.